isetbio/ISETImagePipeline/README.md

 For a 10 minutes introduction of our project, here is our [V-VSS 2020 Talk](https://youtu.be/d5qI0FNCAv4).

 ## Dependencies
-This project is written in MATLAB, and is built upon two other repositories:
+This project is written in MATLAB, and is built upon three other repositories:
-- [ISETBio](https://github.com/isetbio/isetbio), which is an open-source, accurate computational model for the early visual system
+- [ISETBio](https://github.com/isetbio/isetbio), which is an open-source, accurate computational model for the early visual system.
 - [Reconstruction Toolbox](https://github.com/isetbio/ISETPipelineToolbox), which is a set of routine for our Bayesian image reconstruction algorithm.
 - [CSFGenerator](https://github.com/isetbio/ISETBioCSFGenerator), which is a generic and flexible codebase for simulating Contrast Sensitivity Function (CSF).

+## Getting started
 - The best way to set up all the dependencies is to use [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox), which is a MATLAB package manager developed by other wonderful people in our lab.
 Once you set everything up, you can clone (or download) this repo to `Matlab-User-Path/projects/ISETImagePipeline`.
 Type `tbUseProject(ISETImagePipeline)` in MATLAB, and `ToolboxToolbox` will set everything up for you!

 - Alternatively, you can also manually download the other two dependencies, just make sure everything is on MATLAB's search path before running the code in here!

-## Getting started
 We have written a set of tutorial/live script that are designed to demonstrate the basic usage of our code.
 You can find them under `recon_2020`.
 These code are well commented and contains (hopefully) the details on how to reproduce our analysis reported in the paper.
 We suggust you go through them in the order as we listed.

 ```